akveo/nebular/docs/articles/security-acl-configuration.md

 But, in our example the role is "hardcoded", which in the real world app would be dynamic and depend on the current user.

-Assuming that you already have `Nebular Auth` module fully configured and functioning with `JWT` we will adjust the example to retrieve a role to the user token.
+Assuming that you already have `Nebular Auth` module fully configured and functioning based on `JWT` we will adjust the example to retrieve a role from the user token.

 Let's create a separate `role.provider.ts` service in order not to put a lot of logic into the module itself: